-From the handoff materials, the next step is to put together a project schedule, a draft budget for the project planned out by week or by phase, and a resource plan that identifies when and what resources are needed on the project.
+From the handoff materials, the next step is to put together a project schedule, a draft budget for the project planned out by a week or by phase, and a resource plan that identifies when and what resources are needed on the project.
 Most of this will likely come from a statement of work and whatever materials Sales used to put together a sales price for the project.
-Ideally you’ll have someone from your project team to assist you, but at this point it may just be you.
+Ideally, you’ll have someone from your project team to assist you, but at this point, it may just be you.

 Engage the customer and set kickoff expectations

-Next, introduce yourself to the customer and setup the formal project kickoff meeting.
+Next, introduce yourself to the customer and set up the formal project kickoff meeting.
 Set expectations for the meeting including the number of attendees the customer should bring.
 I’ve lead project kickoffs where the customer brought 25-30 representatives.
 What this often results in is a question and answer session that takes over the kickoff meeting leading to lots of necessary discussion being left on the table due to time constraints.
 This has been a checkpoint discussion with the customer for me ever since so that history doesn’t repeat itself.

 Hold a formal project kickoff session